Ensure Payments for Oral Surgery Claims

 Effective Clinical Narratives

 Creating a comprehensive clinical narrative is crucial.
 The narrative’s foundation is laid during the initial consultation, where a thorough assessment of all oral issues is conducted, and future treatment plans are mapped out.
 Maintaining complete and detailed chart notes is essential to ensure a solid basis for the narrative.
 After the completion of the surgical treatment, a meticulous clinical narrative must be crafted, providing a comprehensive explanation of the procedures performed and the rationale behind them.
 Specific treatments may necessitate additional detailed information within the narrative.
 For example, when performing bone grafts, it’s important to note that most carriers will only cover them if an implant is planned.
 Hence, clearly outlining any future treatment, including the anticipated service date, if available, is essential for a successful claim.
-Additionally, when billing for anesthesia, it’s essential to understand that most insurance plans will only provide coverage if it is medically necessary.
-Therefore, providing specific medical justifications for its utilization is vital.
-A generic statement stating medical necessity may not secure claim approval and payment.

 Follow-up on Outstanding Claims